Privacy Policy

 5. Sharing and Sub-Processors

 We share personal information only with the categories of recipient listed below, and only to the extent necessary for each purpose.
+For transfers from the EEA, UK, or Switzerland to a country without an adequacy decision, we rely on the EU Standard Contractual Clauses (or equivalent UK/Swiss addenda) offered by each provider.

 - Professional advisors and successors.
 We may disclose information to legal, accounting, or other professional advisors under duties of confidentiality, and to a successor entity in connection with a merger, acquisition, or sale of assets, on notice as required.